-'To tell a story and to be in a story are two different things and a writer must be aware of this'.
-I heard it from a writer and since then, I believe that understanding of the text at hand depends on how much involvement we create with the writer and the thought.
+'To tell a story and to be in a story are two different things, and a writer must be aware of this'.
+I heard it from a writer, and since then, I believe that our understanding of the text at hand depends on how much involvement we create with the writer and the thought.

 Comprehension of the text is possible when the writer allows the reader to understand and know the 'projected intentions' of the writer himself.
-If, I, as a writer or speaker don't want you to understand what I am saying, you will surely find nothing from my words.
+If I, as a writer or speaker, don't want you to understand what I am saying, you will surely find nothing in my words.
 The same is the case with Reading Comprehension.
 We obey the opening rule while writing and try our best to be on the side of the reader.
-Consideration for the reader enables us to minimise gaps in writing and connecting the dots becomes more significant.
-The feeling of possessiveness requires to be checked while writing and needs to be developed while reading.
+Consideration for the reader enables us to minimise gaps in writing, and connecting the dots becomes more significant.
+The feeling of possessiveness needs to be checked while writing and needs to be developed while reading.

-We know unseen passage as a Passage/written piece of around 150-250 words or more, 5-10 questions and we are to answer them.
+We know an unseen passage as a Passage/written piece of around 150-250 words or more, 5-10 questions, and we are to answer them.
 A Standard Operating Procedure has been followed by many of us when we take hold of a pencil, read the questions asked and jump into the passage.
 We underline or mark the 'possible answers' and then, without any further respect, paste the sentences on the answer booklet pages.
-The work is done?
+Is the work done?
 No!
 A Lot more remains.
 Along with the grammatical concerns, meaning and expressive values are to be kept intact.

 The most famous and commonly implemented method of attempting a task/question on Reading Comprehension is: